auth0/docs/articles/best-practices/custom-database-connections.md

 ## Anatomy

-As depicted in the diagram below, custom database connections are utilized as part of Universal Login workflow in order to obtain user identity information from your own, independent (a.k.a. legacy) identity store.
+As depicted in the diagram below, you use custom database connections as part of Universal Login workflow in order to obtain user identity information from your own, legacy identity store.
 This can be for either (a) authentication - often referred to as legacy authentication - or (b) user import via [automatic migration](/users/guides/configure-automatic-migration) (a.k.a trickle or lazy migration).
 For the purpose of the remaining guidance we will refer to any authentication against an external identity store as “legacy authentication”.

 ![Custom Database Connections Anatomy](/media/articles/connections/database/custom-database-connections.png)

-In addition to artifacts common for all database connection types, a custom database connection allows you to configure action scripts: custom code that’s used when interfacing with an independent (a.k.a. legacy) identity store.
-For the purpose of the remaining guidance we will refer to any external identity storage as a “legacy identity store”.
-The scripts available for configuration are described in the Execution section (below), and will depend on whether you are creating a custom database connection for legacy authentication or for automatic migration.
+In addition to artifacts common for all database connection types, a custom database connection allows you to configure action scripts: custom code that’s used when interfacing with your independent (legacy) identity store.
+For the purpose of this guide, we will refer to any external identity storage as a *legacy identity store*.
+The scripts available for configuration are described in the [Execution](#execution) section, and will depend on whether you are creating a custom database connection for legacy authentication or for automatic migration.

 ::: note
 Action scripts can be implemented as anonymous functions, however anonymous functions make it hard in debugging situations when it comes to interpreting the call-stack generated as a result of any exceptional error condition.
 For convenience, we recommend providing a function name for each action script, and have supplied some recommended names as part of the Execution section below.